mislav/poignant-guide/_posts/1900-01-04-floating-little-leaves.md

 If `at_hotel` is empty, Ruby doesn’t have any idea if I’m in the hotel or not.
 So `if` answers with the “No clue” string.
 In order to handle the `true` or `false` possibilities, the `elsif` keyword is used.
-While you can have only one `if` and one `else`, you can fill the inbetween with an exorbitant number of `elsif` keywords.
+While you can have only one `if` and one `else`, you can fill the in-between with an exorbitant number of `elsif` keywords.
 Each `elsif` acts as **a further `if` test**.
 Checking for a positive charge.